semajrolyat/semajrolyat.github.io/gwu/sp19/cs1012/_posts/2019-01-23-exercises.md

 Save a screenshot of your solution as ```exercise3.png```.

 ## Writing a Python Script
-While we can accomplish a lot using the interactive python prompt, writing a program entirely at the prompt poses a number of problems:
+While we can accomplish a lot using the Interactive Python Prompt, writing a program entirely at the prompt poses a number of problems:
 * Mistakes are costly.
 If you make a mistake, it can be difficult to correct without starting over.
 * To run the same program again, you have to rewrite the program which opens up the possibility of making a new mistake each time you write the program.

-Instead of writing code at the interactive python prompt, we can instead write a python program, typically called a script and run the script at a shell prompt or we can write a script in an Interactive Development Environment (IDE) and run the script inside the environment.
+Instead of writing code at the Interactive Python Prompt, we can instead write a Python program, typically called a script and run the script at a shell prompt or we can write a script in an Interactive Development Environment (IDE) and run the script inside the environment.

-> A python script must have the file extension `.py`.
+> A Python script must have the file extension `.py`.

 ### Interactive Development Environment
 An Interactive Development Environment (IDE) is a program that provides a number of tools for developers.
 An IDE is usually focused around a text editor that allows a programmer to easily write new scripts and to load scripts from disk for editing.
 An IDE also typically provides other tools such as a way to run a script, to view output, and a terminal in which the programmer can interact with a running script.
 Anaconda provides access to a number of IDEs of varying quality.